 - In a medium bowl, using a mixer, whisk the egg, sugar, vanilla extract, and salt.
 Mix for about 1-2 minutes, just until lightly frothy (but it doesn't have to be thoroughly mixed, light and pale).

 - Add the melted chocolate to the egg-sugar mixture, whisk until just combined.

 - Add the sifted flour and gently fold to combine.

-- Divide the batter evenly between the two ramekins (fill it up to approx. ¾ of its height, cakes will rise only slightly).
+- Divide the batter evenly between the two ramekins (fill it up to approx. ¾ of their height, cakes will rise only slightly).
 Lightly tap the ramekins, put them in the oven and bake for about 10-11 minutes (10 minutes for a lot of chocolate 'lava', 11 minutes for a medium amount of chocolate 'lava' / very fudgy center).

 - Serve warm, preferably with whipped cream and fresh strawberries.

-- Whipped cream: using a mixer, beat the cold heavy whipping cream with sugar for a few minutes until you get stiff peaks.
+- Whipped cream: using a mixer, beat the cold heavy whipping cream with sugar for a few minutes until stiff.